AmulyaParitosh/Virtual-Assistant/README.md

 # Virtual-Assistant
 A virtual assistant like alexa in python

-The main AI of the assistant is in boy_main folde.
+The main AI of the assistant is in bot_main folde.